 Top Things to Do

-- Hoan Kiem Lake.
+- Wander Around Hoan Kiem Lake.
 Get here early in the morning to watch throngs of people practicing Tai Chi, running, cycling and walking before their working day begins.
 In the center of the lake is the Tortoise Pagoda, a shrine to the famous giant turtles that live in the lake.
 The lake is very beautiful and there is a temple worth visiting on the the north end of the lake.

-- Vietnam National Museum of Fine Arts.
+- Visit the Vietnam National Museum of Fine Arts.
 The Fine Arts Museum is a must-see if you are interested in the various styles of Vietnamese art.
 There are fantastic exhibits of Buddhist art, folk art and silk and lacquer paintings but the museum’s most impressive feature is Kouan Yin, the goddess of mercy who is depicted with a thousand arms and eyes.

-- One Pillar Pagoda.
+- Visit One Pillar Pagoda.
 Built in 1049, One-Pillar Pagoda sits on stilts over a lake and is a miniature reproduction of the original temple built by the Ly Dynasty.
 A prayer at this little wooden pagoda is said to bring fertility and good health.

-- Hoa Lo Prison.
+- Tour Hoa Lo Prison.
 US POWs named Hao Lo “the Hanoi Hilton” and this is where many US soldiers were tortured.
 Sen. John McCain from Arizona is its most famous prisoner.
 What remains of the building is a small museum, complete with the guillotine used to execute detainees.
 Again, morbid but interesting.

-- The Old Quarter.
+- Wander The Old Quarter.
 The Old Quarter’s 2000 year old streets are a web of shopping opportunities and cheap eateries.
 Gold and silver jewelery, clothes, cosmetics and even musical instruments can all be bought here alongside a myriad of other goods.
 There’s also a lot of fascinating old worn French architecture around and you can still see the strong French influence in the area.
-I never bought anything but I found the chaos, the crowds, and the maze of streets fascinating to wander through.
+I never bought anything but I found the chaos, the crowds, and the maze of streets fascinating to witness.

-- Army Museum.
+- Go to the Army Museum.
 References to Vietnam’s tumultuous history of combat are everywhere in Hanoi and a visit to the Army Museum is a good way to bring it all together.
 The museum has an excellent collection of planes, tanks and guns supplied by the Chinese and Soviet armies, alongside dozens of captured French and US made war machinery.

-- Temple of Literature.
+- Visit the Temple of Literature.
 Built in 1070, the Van Mieu temple is a great example of traditional Vietnamese architecture and is one of the oldest structures in the country.
 Originally dedicated to Confucius, what remains today of ancient Vietnam’s center of learning is five courtyards decorated with stelae which served as diplomas for the universities first doctorate students.